IluxaYT/IluxaYT/README.md

 - 👋 Hi, I’m ilya
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning github and python

 <!---
 IluxaYT/IluxaYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.